Oliver-Turp/Portfolio/README.md

 - [ ] Sources Light/Dark Images For The Home Page.
 Coding Related?
 Tech Related?
 Abstract Patterns?
 Something Trippy?
 - [ ] Media Queries For All Pages!
 - [ ] Add a 'services' page?
 Maybe too money grabby as prices vary.
 Could use a 'from $x' method?
 Either way what would I offer?
 I'm only really good with static sites.
+- [ ] See if Sam wants to make graphic wallpaper for the projects bg
+- [ ] See if Sam would always make me a logo around my initials.
+This can be converted to a favicon too.

 # Pages